aalexpereira/jboss-tester/README.md

 ## Contributing

-Contributions to AstraPentest are welcome!
+Contributions to Jboss-Tester are welcome!
 Please read our contributing guidelines for more information.

 ## MIT License